 - Authentic: plain;

-- Unauthentic: season the bread crumbs INSTEAD of the flour with salt and pepper (and with garlic powder and paprika, if you wish)
+- Unauthentic (and preferred): season the bread crumbs INSTEAD of the flour with salt and pepper (also with garlic powder & paprika, if you wish)

 - Coat the meat in the flour, pressing into the crevices and shaking off excess.

 - Dip the meat into the beaten eggs, making sure it has been entirely covered, and allow the excess to drip off.

 - Lastly, press the breadcrumbs into the meat on both sides.
 Again, shake off any excess.

 - Choose whether you will fry the meat in a deep pan or a pot (I prefer to fry the meat in a pan.
 It uses less oil and crisps the meat so beautifully.
 In a pot, you have the effect of deeper frying as the meat becomes submerged.)

 - Heat either your pot or pan, adding the oil once heated;